 Despite its potential, the sustainable CP market faces several limitations and challenges.
 First, there is an inherent dissonance between the short-term nature of CP and the long-term vision required for sustainability projects.
 Sustainability-Linked CPs, while promising, are particularly vulnerable to this issue.
 Setting meaningful sustainability targets that can be met within the brief timeframes of CP is difficult, which can lead to the risk of targets being watered down or rendered ineffective.
 For example, a company aiming to reduce greenhouse gas emissions over a decade may struggle to demonstrate sufficient progress within the 90-day to 365-day lifecycle of CP.

 Another critical point is the challenge of accurate impact reporting.
 CP is often continuously rolled over, meaning that its proceeds may be used to refinance existing issuance rather than directly fund new projects.
-This complicates the tracking and allocation of proceeds, making it difficult to assess the actual environmental or of the financing.
+This complicates the tracking and allocation of proceeds, making it difficult to assess the actual environmental or social impact of the financing.

 Moreover, while the alignment of CP programs with the broader Sustainable Financing Frameworks of issuers is a positive step, the market still lacks clear, standardized guidelines for many aspects of sustainable CP.
-The paper calls for further development in best practices for external reviews and reporting to ensure and avoid the risk of “greenwashing.”
+The paper calls for further development in best practices for external reviews and reporting to ensure transparency and avoid the risk of “greenwashing.”

 Right Structures and Safeguards Needed